postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

 Reports have the following limitations:

-* You cannot download or export your reports.
+* You can't download or export your reports.
-* Postman reports track data sent only through the request builder, and not through Newman, collection runs, or monitors.
+* Postman reports only track data sent through the request builder, and not through Newman, collection runs, or monitors.
 However, failed test runs generate reports using collection runs.
-* You cannot view the details of entities you do not have access to.
+* You can't view the details of entities you don't have access to.

 If you don't see any data in your reports, or your data is incomplete (for example, you have empty response times or sizes) this may be due to one of the following reasons:

 * It's too early to check.
-The data refreshes every four hours.
+The data refreshes every four to six hours.
-* You may not have linked a collection to your API.
+* You might not have linked a collection to your API.
-* You may not have sent a request, or you may have executed requests from monitoring, collection runs, or Newman, but not from the request builder in Postman.
+* You might not have sent a request.
+Or you might have executed requests from monitoring, collection runs, or Newman, but not from the request builder in Postman.
-* You may not have enabled __Save Responses__ in the __History__ tab in Postman.
+* You might not have enabled __Save Responses__ in the __History__ tab in Postman.
 * Sync is not successfully communicating with the Postman servers.
-Check your network connection, and visit the [Postman Status Page](https://status.postman.com) to see if there is a current outage.
+Check your network connection and visit the [Postman Status Page](https://status.postman.com) to see if there is a current outage.

-## Next steps

-You can use [monitors](/docs/monitoring-your-api/intro-monitors/) to gain detailed insight into your APIs.